messi-ashish10/writup-for-security/Lab-9: It's another Secret.md

 ---

 ## **Conclusion**
-By following these steps, you successfully retrieved the secret flag from AWS SSM Parameter Store.
+By following these steps, I successfully retrieved the secret flag from AWS SSM Parameter Store.
 This challenge demonstrates the importance of correctly analyzing IAM policies and understanding AWS security configurations.

 ---